clusterlink-net/clusterlink/website/content/en/docs/v0.1.0/concepts/peers.md

  Configurations affecting the entire peer, such as the list of known peers, are also maintained in the same namespace.

-Refer to the [getting started guide][getting-started-user-setup] for a description of the ClusterLink CR fields.
+Refer to the [getting started guide][getting-started-user-deploy-via-cr] for a description of the ClusterLink CR fields.

 <!-- TODO expand the sample CRD file? -->